-The panel decided to make a conditions of practice order for a period of 6 months.

-This order will come into effect at the end of 22 March 2024 in accordance with Article 30(1) of the Nursing and Midwifery Order 2001 (as amended) (the Order).
+The panel decided to extend the conditions of practice order for a period of four months.
+This order will come into effect at the end of 22 September 2024 in accordance with Article 30(1) of the Nursing and Midwifery Order 2001 (as amended) (the Order).

 This is the fifth review of a substantive conditions of practice order originally imposed for a period of 12 months by a Fitness to Practise Committee panel on 22 August 2019.
-This was reviewed on 21 August 2020, when the conditions of practice order was extended for 12 months.
-On 16 August 2021, the panel decided to extend the conditions of practice order for a period of 9 months.
-On 16 May 2022 the panel again extended the substantive conditions of practice order for a period of 12 months.
-At the most recent review on 9 May 2023, the panel extended the order for a further 9 months.
+This was reviewed on 21 August 2020 where the panel extended the substantive conditions of practice order for a period of 12 months.
+On 16 August 2021 the panel again extended the substantive conditions of practice order for a period of 9 months, and 16 May 2022 the panel extended the substantive conditions of practice order for a period of 12 months.
+On 9 May 2023, the last reviewing panel decided to extend the conditions of practice order for a period of 9 months.

-The current order is due to expire at the end of 22 March 2024.
+The current order is due to expire at the end of 22 September 2024.